Fast Concurrent Primitives Despite Contention

 \section{Acknowledgements}

-This material is based upon work performed while attending AlgoPARC Workshop on Parallel Algorithms and Data Structures at the University of Hawaii at Manoa, in part supported by the National Science Foundation under Grant No.~2452276.
+Michael A.\ Bender was supported in part by NSF grant CCF-2247577, Sandia National Laboratories, and Broadcom.
+Guy E.\ Blelloch was supported in part by NSF grant CCF-2119352.
+Rotem Oshman was supported in part by the Binational Science Foundation (BSF) under Grant No.~2018356.
+Renfei Zhou was supported in part by a Jane Street Graduate Research Fellowship and a MongoDB PhD Fellowship.
+This material is based upon work performed while attending the AlgoPARC Workshop on Parallel Algorithms and Data Structures at the University of Hawaii at Manoa, supported in part by the National Science Foundation under Grant No.~2452276.
 This work has also benefited from discussions at Dagstuhl Seminar 25191, Adaptive and Scalable Data Structures (\url{https://www.dagstuhl.de/25191}).